-OBCA will supply these items, but if you prefer to bring your own we have minimum standards for what may be acceptable.
-If equipment doesn't meet the standards, it will be stored in a locked secure location.
+OBCA will supply these items and we recommend using our gear.
+If you strongly prefer to bring your own we have minimum standards for what may be acceptable.
+Instructors will check your gear at course start to make sure it will work in this context.
+If you bring gear that doesn't meet the standards, it will be stored in a locked secure location and returned to you at the end of course.

 - Sleeping pads: Can be 3⁄4 to full size in length.
 They can be closed-cell foam (Ridge-Rest or Z-Rest) or inflatable (Therma-Rest®).
-If you bring an inflatable pad you must bring a patch kit as well. - Backpacks: Need to have a minimum capacity of 70 Liters (4,272 cubic inches) and able to carry 45-60 pounds comfortably.
+If you bring an inflatable pad you must bring a patch kit as well. - Backpacks: Need to have a minimum capacity of 70 Liters (4,272 cubic inches) and be able to carry 45-60 pounds comfortably.
 Internal frame design is recommended.
-Side pockets are useful to access equipment while on the trail, such as water bottles. - Sleeping bags: Need to be made from synthetic materials (no down fill).
-June and September/October courses require a 0°F warmth rating.
+Side pockets are useful to access equipment while on the trail, such as water bottles. - Sleeping bags: Must be made from synthetic insulation rather than down.
+Because down does not insulate when wet, synthetic sleeping bags do a better job keeping you warm in wet weather.
+June and September courses require a 0°F warmth rating.
 July/August courses should have 15-20°F rating.